1:1 Device Requirements

 |Apple MacBook: any Mac laptop you purchase today will be more than sufficient.
 It can be a MacBook Air or MacBook Pro.||Wi-Fi access: every device needs to be able to connect to a wireless network.
 This is generally not a problem for modern devices but if the device is older please ensure it has this capability.|

 You may purchase these devices from whichever store gives you the best deal (online or in-store).
 We do not recommend any one particular vendor.
+At this time MUHS does not provide a purchasing program for these devices.
 MacBook and Surface Pro devices can be more costly and the Chromebook/standard Windows laptop devices will be inexpensive.

-If you have any questions at all, including help verifying that a device will work, please email email@example.com.
+If you have any questions at all, including help verifying that a device will work, please contact Joe Cavanaugh at email@example.com.